Our commitment to you

 - Fundraising activities will not be unreasonably persistent, intrusive or place undue pressure on people to donate.
 Should someone not wish to donate, or wish to cease making a donation, that decision will be respected.

-- We will manage your personal information and our database of supporters in compliance with EU General Data Protection Legislation.
+- We will manage your personal information and our database of supporters in compliance with relevant Data Protection Legislation.

-- Beneficiaries will not be presented in a disrespectful way in promotional activities and, where possible and appropriate, clients and beneficiaries will have an input into the promotional strategies of the charity.
+- Stakeholders will not be presented in a disrespectful way in promotional activities and, where possible and appropriate, stakeholders will be consulted around the promotional strategies of the charity.

 We commit that you, our donors and prospective donors will: